Joonie86/COBRA-7.3/475/Readme.txt

 plus I didn't want this to be wasted while I was waiting for DEX OFW to be delivered.

 Hope this helped for those who want to learn.

+*A lot has been changed since the 1st private beta period.

+here is the list of changes that were made through the beta period.

+1. fixed the issue with pspiso playback due to missing hash checks for HABIB/FERROX in COBRA source
+2. fixed the issue with category xml by replacing it with old one that was used in HABIB 4.70 COBRA 1.01

+3. fixed the issue with ps2netemu working properly on BC consoles and Semi BC consoles, however do not use ps2 classic launcher with mounted ISO as it will make issues on BC Consoles/Semi BC consoles.
+Non-BC console users can ignore this as this does not affect the result.

+4. fixed the issue with netserv with multiMAN [mmCM] causing 800 error when mounting games
+5. fixed the issue with blocking syscall 11 causing issues with some of those habib's homebrew that using syscall 11 [ex) habib's qa toggle
+6. PSX region issue, [this needs reviewed, currently it doesn't change the refresh rate on my tv, however PAL games don't have framedrops on my CECHE01 / NTSC]